praveensiddu/aws/lamp/README.md

 ###  Secure the database server
 - wget https://raw.githubusercontent.com/praveensiddu/aws/main/lamp/secure-db.sh -O secure-db.sh
 - bash secure-db.sh
-  - Enter current password for root (enter for none):
+  - Enter current password for mysql root
-  - Set root password?
-[Y/n] Y
-  - New password:
-  - Re-enter new password:
-  - Remove anonymous users?
-[Y/n] Y
-  - Disallow root login remotely?
-[Y/n] Y
-  - Remove test database and access to it?
-[Y/n] Y
-  - Reload privilege tables now?
-[Y/n] Y

 ### Install  and configure phpMyAdmin
 [phyMyAdmin](https://www.phpmyadmin.net/) is a web-based database management tool that you can use to view and edit the MySQL databases on your EC2 instance